C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.7.0.1 =
+PHPCS compliance fixes only.
+No functional or database changes.
+Safe to upgrade in place.

 = 1.7.0 =
 Fresh install required — uninstall 1.6.x first, then activate 1.7.0 and run the SDE import.
 Download the SDE ZIP from developers.eveonline.com.
 External database schema is unchanged; only the import source has changed.
 PHP 8.0+ now required.